msherman/age-of-name/README.md

 ### Thought exercises
 The last part I'd like to leave the reader with is some thoughts on how to implement additional processes to further expand on what you have learned.
+1. Would it be possible to only configure the source stage to listen to changes for the React code, and to ignore changes to the README or config folder?
 1. In this codebase there is only one environment that is created.
 Let's loosely call it production.
 What changes / additions would be needed to support a dev / test / prod type of environment structure?
 1. Assuming #1 is complete.
 What changes would be needed to add an approval step for code to move from test to